Prepare draft legislation to ensure timely verification of caste certificate: Par panel to govt | Law-Order

 - India

-A Parliamentary Committee on Friday asked the government to prepare a suitable draft legislation to ensure timely verification of caste certificates and streamline the process without affecting genuine candidates, an official report said.
+A Parliamentary Committee on Friday asked the government to prepare a suitable draft legislation to ensure timely verification of caste certificates without adversely affecting the genuine Scheduled Caste (SC) or Scheduled Tribe (ST) employees, an official report said.

 The panel said it has experienced instances where employees were being forced to get their caste certificate verified before fag end of their retirement or they would be chargesheeted. ''The Committee, therefore, not only reiterate their earlier recommendation that responsibility should be fixed for any inordinate delay during the process of the verification of caste certificate but also that DoPT (Department of Personnel and Training) in coordination with the Ministry of Social Justice & Empowerment must prepare a suitable draft legislation to this effect to ensure timely verification of caste certificate and streamlining of the process of verification of caste certificate without adversely affecting the genuine SC/ST employees,'' said the report.